Photograph by Deutsch

 Reasons That Made Me Change My Way of Thinking in Different Time Periods

 - Emotional attachment is very strong, especially if items and people are involved from childhood.
-The key is to use your logic and hard scientific evidence as your compass when you are called to make a decision.
+The key is to use your logic and hard scientific evidence as to your compass when you are called to make a decision.

 - Search and research should never be put on hold because we think we have learned everything.
 We must criticize and judge and evaluate our current knowledge constantly; nothing is constant, everything is floating.